dave-shawley/ietfparse/docs/urls.rst

 Influencing URL Processing
 --------------------------
 URLs are finicky things with a wealth of specifications that sometimes seem to contradict each other.
-Whenever a grey area was encountered, this library tried to make the result controllable from the outside.
+Whenever a gray area was encountered, this library tried to make the result controllable from the outside.
 For example, section 3.2.2 of :rfc:`3986#section-3.2.2` contains the following paragraph when describing the host portion of the URL.